 - Shareholders, directors and guests

-- Election of chairperson, secretary, directors and officers
+- Election of the chairperson, secretary, directors, and officers

 - Approval of actions